Do I Need a Humidifier for My Home

 • Air that feels sharp, dusty, or uncomfortable to breathe

-If several of these sound familiar, low indoor humidity may be contributing to these and other dry air problems.
+If several of these sound familiar, low indoor humidity may be contributing to the problem.
+Many homeowners first notice these symptoms while trying to understand Why Is My House Dry in Winter

 When a Humidifier Makes Sense